SovereignCloudStack/standards/Design-Docs/flavor-naming.md

 # Validation

 There is a script in [flavor_name_check.py](../Operational-Docs/tools/flavor-name-check.py) which can be used to decode, validate and construct flavor names.
 This script must stay in sync with the specification text.

+Ensure you have your OpenStack tooling (`python3-openstackclient`, `OS_CLOUD`) setup and call `tools/flavor-name-check.py -c $(openstack flavor list -f value -c Name)` to get a report on the flavor list compliance of the cloud environment.

 # Beyond SCS: Gaia-X